Skip to main content

 }

-current_spend_cents reflects on-demand spend within the current billing period.
-It is 0 until you actually exceed your monthly allotment and on-demand usage is enabled.
+current_spend_cents reflects on-demand spend in the current period; it stays 0 until you exceed the allotment with on-demand enabled. /v1/me is free: check it before large pulls.

 Exceeding your monthly allotment